 Spend the night in Rishikesh!

 In Rishikesh, you have an option of spending the night at the hotel or one of the well-known Ashrams like the Parmarth Ashram.
-We can provide you with a variety of the best options to choose from.
+We can provide you with a variety of the accommodation options to choose from.

 We move over to the Yoga Center in Rishikesh fora yoga class; afterwards there is time for body and mind relaxation.
 Next you will be taught about stretching and breath awareness.
 In the evening there will be a yoga and traditional meditation class in-house; this will be given by a visiting instructor.